adolfokrah/uta/README.md

 # uta

-This projects demonstrate how to build a song recognination and downloading application with flutter.
+This projects demonstrate how to build a song recogniion and downloading application with flutter.
 Powered by ACR Cloud, Youtube and Y2Mate.

 ## Getting Started